Jean-Paul Rodrigue (2017), New York:

 an element of an inland port.
 A whole array of transport terminal infrastructures

 is therefore often presented as a dry port.
-Regardless of the terminology
+Therefore, the concept

 used, three fundamental characteristics are related to an inland node: